adamwulf/PerformanceBezier/README.md

 brings UIBezierPath API closer to its NSBezierPath counterpart.
 For full background of this repo, checkout [the blogpost explaining what this framework does](http://blog.getlooseleaf.com/post/110511009139/improving-uibezierpath-performance-and-api).

+This code was originally part of [Loose Leaf](https://getlooseleaf.com/).
+Additional components and libraries from the app [have also been open sourced](https://getlooseleaf.com/opensource/).

 ## What is this?

 This framework adds caching into every UIBezierPath so that common operations can